-Instructors at Western Technical College teach diverse topics and come from equally diverse backgrounds.
-But, they do have at least two things in common: First, they have actually worked in their areas of expertise and bring real-life experiences and knowledge to their classrooms.
-Second, they received district certification prior to teaching at Western.
+Faculty at Western Technical College (Western) teach diverse topics and come from equally diverse backgrounds.
+They make Western the essential experience for students because they have worked in their areas of expertise and bring real-life experiences and knowledge to their classrooms.

 In order to teach at Western, faculty must meet requirements established by the Wisconsin Technical College System (WTCS), The Higher Learning Commission, as well as state and federal licensing for their academic or occupational area.
 This is in addition to those minimum requirements set by Western Technical College.

 The Faculty Quality Assurance System (FQAS) is the system that ensures Western hires highly qualified faculty and provides ongoing professional development to support learner success.
 The requirements are outlined in Wisconsin Administrative Rule (TCS 3) and applies to all faculty, full and part time, who are teaching courses that apply to a degree or adult basic education within the Wisconsin Technical College System (WTCS).

 Faculty who are hired to teach at Western must meet seven initial competencies designed to give new instructors the core ideas and broad understandings of teaching and learning at Western Technical College.
 Collectively, the competencies serve as a springboard for ongoing professional development.
 The seven competencies include:

 - Teaching Methods and Technology which introduces basic learning theory and a range of engaging teaching strategies

 - Assessment which acquaints instructors with a variety of ways to check for student understanding as well as use assessment results to improve teaching

 - Student Success which focuses on how instructors can best help Western students succeed in the classroom, in higher education, and beyond

 - Behavioral Management which explores the strategies and tools that help to establish and maintain a positive learning experience for all students in the classroom